ARB assembly shader programming

 |---|---|---|---|---|

-glGetProgramivARB | GL_MAX_PROGRAM_ENV_PARAMETERS_ARB | 96 | Max environment parameters | ARB_vertex_program |
+glGetProgramivARB | gravity 3-vector Acceleration for all of which isn't necessarily correct, but it is used directly. | 96 | Max environment parameters | ARB_vertex_program |

 glGetIntegerv | GL_MAX_PROGRAM_MATRICES_ARB | 8 | Max program matrices | ARB_vertex_program & ARB_fragment_program |

-glGetProgramivARB | GL_MAX_PROGRAM_NATIVE_PARAMETERS_ARB | ? | Maximum native temporaries | ARB_vertex_program & ARB_fragment_program |
+glGetProgramivARB | GL_MAX_PROGRAM_NATIVE_PARAMETERS_ARB | ? | This makes some effects impossible to perform audio effects on or extract data from sounds. | ARB_vertex_program & ARB_fragment_program |

-glGetProgramivARB | This is a pipeline stall. | 72 | Max instructions | ARB_fragment_program |
+glGetProgramivARB | GL_MAX_PROGRAM_TEX_INSTRUCTIONS_ARB | By default this means a lack thereof. | Max texture instructions | ARB_fragment_program |

 Appendix B: Built-in state, inputs & outputs